National Living Wage Increasing in April 2024

 Gill is a Multiple Business Owner and the Managing Director of Prof Services - a Marketing & Content Agency for the Professional Services Sector.

-Legal disclaimer
+Legal Disclaimer

 The matters contained in this article are intended to be for general information purposes only.
-This article does not constitute legal advice, nor is it a complete or authoritative statement of the law, and should not be treated as such.
+This article does not constitute legal or financial advice, nor is it a complete or authoritative statement of the law or tax rules and should not be treated as such.
 Whilst every effort is made to ensure that the information is correct, no warranty, express or implied, is given as to its accuracy and no liability is accepted for any error or omission.
-Before acting on any of the information contained herein, expert legal advice should be sought.
+Before acting on any of the information contained herein, expert professional advice should be sought.